-Keywords are one of the most important tools in your arsenal – without them; you can’t focus your copy, or work with your writers to really laser target results from everything from organic search to PPC campaigns.
-They are absolutely essential to the smooth running of any site or project online and should be something that everyone knows how to use.
+Keywords are one of the most essential tools in your arsenal.
+Without keywords, you can’t focus on your copy, or work with your writers to target results from organic search to PPC campaigns.
+They are essential for the smooth functioning of any site or project online and should be something that everyone must know.

-But, long tail keywords specifically can make the difference between an amazing site and a mediocre one.
-There are several reasons, but we’ve targeted the top five, to give you tips and tricks.
+But long-tail keywords specifically can differentiate between a fantastic site and a mediocre one.
+There are several reasons, but we’ve targeted the top five, to give you insights.

-The idea of ‘long tail’ keywords comes from the concept that as you look at a chart that shows people searching, you’ll get a tail of increasingly more focussed, and increasingly more specialised words, but because these words are so specialised, in any niche, they are far easier to monetise, as people are specifically searching for them.
+The idea of ‘long tail’ keywords comes from the concept that as you look at a chart that shows people searching, you’ll get a tail of increasingly more focused, and increasingly more specialized words.
+But because these words are so specialized, they are far easier to monetize in any niche, as people are specifically searching for them.

-If there’s 1000 fans in your specific niche, and 400 are interested in the general stuff, or are beginners or are looking for information that’s ‘generally’ about the hobby, a well-adjusted and targeted site should already catch these people.
-But what if you could interest the other 600?
+If there are 1000 fans in your specific niche, and 400 are interested in the general stuff, or are beginners or are looking for information that’s ‘generally’ about the hobby, a well-adjusted and targeted site should by default catch these people.
+But what if you could interest the other 600 too?

-Long tail keywords generally attract a more focussed market, but in most cases these 600 more focussed readers are actually looking for something specific, something YOU can provide.
-Catering to smaller, narrower subjects is exactly what long tail keywords is all about.
+Long tail keywords generally attract a more focused market, but in most cases, these 600 more focused readers are looking for something specific, something only YOU can provide.
+Catering to smaller, narrower subjects is precisely what long tail keywords are all about.

-TIP: Generalization is great when you start a site, but you should have one or two areas, areas of expertise, or resource, where you can go deeper and attract specific searchers.
+TIP: Generalization is great when you start a site, but have one or two areas, areas of expertise, or resource, where you can go deeper and attract specific searchers.

 Use your knowledge wisely

-In hobbies, we’re all experts at something.
-Long tail keywords play on this – and while it’s true you’ll attract less general browsers this way, your expertise may help others.
-It’s the main reason there are so many niche sites online, and there’s always room for one more.
-But in sharing your knowledge, you may also be able to monetise it – and that’s where long tail keywords come into their own.
-By monetising your content, you’ll find that your income stream becomes more secure, especially if you expand your site in several directions of depth.
+When it comes to hobbies, we’re all experts at something.
+Long tail keywords play on this – and while it’s true that you’ll attract less general browsers this way, your expertise may help others.
+It’s the major reason there are so many niche sites online, and there’s always room for one more.
+But in sharing your knowledge, you may also be able to monetize it – and that’s where long tail keywords come into their own.
+By monetizing your content, you’ll find that your income stream becomes more secure, especially if you expand your site in several directions of depth.

-TIP: Consider offering some of your content for free, and using the really deep keywords on the long tail to create a report, ebook or other piece of fee generating download.
-Not only will you establish yourself as an expert, but you’ll protect your own keywords for longer.
+TIP: Consider offering some of your content for free, and using the deep keywords on the long tail to create a report, ebook or another piece of fee-generating download.
+Not only will you establish yourself as an expert, but you’ll protect your keywords for longer.

 Know what your clients really want

 Knowing and understanding what your visitors are searching for can give you some solid keywords to work on.
-If you can’t access stats from your webhosting dashboard or don’t know what to do with the stats, then you should consider using a program that is user friendly, such as Analytics, or similar.
+If you can’t access stats from your web hosting dashboard or don’t know what to do with the stats, consider using a program that is user friendly, such as analytics, or similar.
 Once you know what people are searching for you can target your content more effectively.
 Understanding search patterns will also help you plan for content, especially if your site is seasonal or has a busy period and a quieter period.

 TIP: In most web hosting sites, you can see what people are searching for, along with any pages that are missing and more.
 Using this information, you can build content in case they search again in the future.
 WordPress and other sites also offer plugins to do exactly the same thing.